What is DNS Lookup and Why Do You Need It?

 What's the difference between authoritative and recursive DNS queries?

-Authoritative servers provide official answers for domains they manage, while recursive servers cache responses.
-Our tool queries both to give you comprehensive DNS information.
+Authoritative nameservers provide official answers for domains they manage, while recursive resolvers cache responses and query other servers on your behalf.
+Our tool queries both types to give you comprehensive DNS information about domain configuration and current resolver status.

 Is DNS lookup information private and secure?

-DNS queries are inherently public information.
+DNS queries are inherently public information accessible via WHOIS databases and DNS servers.
 Our tool doesn't store your search history, and all queries are processed securely without logging personal data.
+For additional privacy, consider using DNS-over-TLS (DoT) or DNS-over-HTTPS (DoH).

 Why do I see different results from different DNS servers?

-DNS servers may have different cached information or update frequencies.
+DNS servers may have different cached information or update frequencies based on their TTL settings.
 Comparing results across servers helps identify propagation issues and ensures global accessibility.
+Use our HTTP Status Checker and SSL Checker for additional verification.

 DNS Best Practices for 2025